Real Estate Overview

 The information provided should not be relied upon nor used in replacement of professional legal advice.
 Consult with your local Michigan real estate attorney for legal advice.

 Buying and Selling Real Estate in Michigan

-The buying and selling of property involves a contractual transaction between two or more parties.
+The buying and selling of property involve a contractual transaction between two or more parties.
 It is advised that both the buyer and seller retain an attorney when selling or purchasing real property.
 The seller’s attorney will typically draft the contractual agreement, or at the very least, ensure the contractual terms meet his goals.
 The seller’s attorney will also advise his client in matters regarding financing the sale.
-The buyer’s attorney is typically tasked with, not only ensuring an acceptable contractual agreement, but also with ascertaining whether there are any issues involving environmental violations, bad title, ownership/possession concerns, tax or lien problems and other related surprises which could be potentially dangerous.
+The buyer’s attorney is typically tasked with, not only ensuring an acceptable contractual agreement but also with ascertaining whether there are any issues involving environmental violations, bad title, ownership/possession concerns, tax or lien problems, and other related surprises which could be potentially dangerous.
 This step is called “due diligence.”

 A party in possession of property can transfer his possession rights to another party in a leasing arrangement.
 The parties spell out the terms of this agreement in a contract typically identified as a “lease” or “lease agreement.”
 State law generally governs leases, and provides what terms and provisions are acceptable or unacceptable.